 Our focus has always been on great design, affordability and environmental friendliness.
 Finding the best solution remains our goal and intention

 The creation of our yurts has been an interesting journey.
 Starting a business was never the intention!
-Some spare time and salvaged materials coupled with a longstanding interest in living in the round and looking for a simple way to create a comfortable round home were the motivating forces.
+Some spare time and salvaged materials coupled with a longstanding interest in living in the round and looking for a simple way to create a comfortable round home, unlike typical yurts, were the motivating forces.
 How deeply involved a process it would become was never foreseen!

 All the hard work and perseverance, many years later we are able to offer you what we feel are amazingly beautiful and structurally solid buildings that offer all the comforts of a conventional home with more pleasing aesthetics.